We’re sold out of our garlic seed for the 2022 growing season. To make sure you get some for 2023 make sure you get on the waitlist HERE.

-I planted mine on the Autumn Equinox (first full moon in March) but you’d be right to plant them right up until the end of April.
+I planted mine on the Autumn Equinox (or the first full moon in March) but you’d be right to plant them right up until the end of April.
 Any later than that you may find they don’t form before it gets too hot and the rains start.

 Planting your garlic

 You want to focus on the outer edge of cloves as your best guys.
-The inner cloves won’t produce a great bulb in the first year (but I planted these anyway in random places around the garden).
-Break off your cloves and soak in some Seaweed solution (Many people choose to soak their cloves overnight but I wasn’t organised so they got an hour tops of soaking).
+The inner cloves won’t produce a great bulb but I still plant these anyway.
+You can break off your cloves and soak in some Seaweed solution overnight. (edit: our 2020 harvest didn’t show any difference in bulb size of soaking vs non soaking but germination was quicker).

 Water in and wait.